Petals (TV series)

-Petals was an Australian children's animated television programme produced and created by Mark Barnard and aired on the ABC.
-It ran from 1998 to 1999 consisting a total of one season and 30 episodes and was aimed at pre-school children aged 2–6.
+Petals is an Australian children's animated television series created by Mark Barnard and aired on the ABC.
+It ran from 1 June 1998 to 22 November 1999 consisting a total of one season and 30 episodes and was aimed at pre-school children aged 2–6.
 After it ended in 1999, the series was still continued to be repeated on the ABC and ABC1 until 23 January 2004.

 Plot

 The series revolves around five small petals who live in a large, overgrown garden.
 Bougie, Boronia, Poppy, Notsy and Imp greet each day in wide-eyed wonder as their explorations among the giant flowers and trees uncover surprises and delights.
 However the Petals are just small little people that you can't see but you can imagine them.
 They're also not fairies and don't have magical powers, but they're very athletic and only Bougie and Poppy are able to fly.
 Here they discover many surprises, delights and adventures such as helping a baby bird, picking berries, helping Imp turn a dripping tap off, playing a game of hide and seek, making bubbles with some soap, Imp rescuing Notsy with fireflies when she got lost, using a broken mirror to frighten Jeffrey and putting on a show to cheer up Worm when he had a kink in his tail.
 Joining them in their adventures were five other characters who were all insects.
 They were Cicada, Ant, Spider, Worm and Ladybird.
 There's also an orange playful cat named Jeffrey who likes to hang around in the garden and cause trouble for the Petals.